Skip to Content

 via Instagram: @laurennicole_95

-The Crested Beagle, or the Chinese Crested Beagle mix, is not something you’ll see everyday.
-In fact, they’re quite rare because their looks may not be for everyone.
+The Crested Beagle, or the Chinese Crested Beagle mix, is not a hybrid you’ll see everyday.
+In fact, this dog is quite rare because their looks may not be for everyone.
 But you should never judge a book by it’s cover – or a dog by his fluff.

-The looks of these designer dogs can vary greatly, with most dogs leaning towards resembling the Chinese Crested.
+The physical appearance of these designer dogs can vary greatly, with most leaning towards resembling a Chinese Crested.
 The wiry coats of the Chinese Crested is usually present, but you may get the floppy ears and color patterns of the Beagle.

 With that said, these dogs require relatively low maintenance.
 However, they’re best for those that live in warmer climate, as they have a very thin coat.
 And if you’re lucky, it’s possible the dog will inherit the hypoallergenic coat of the Shih Tzu.